Hide and Seek with Gaia. Detectability of Predicted Thin-Disc Metal-Rich RR Lyrae Binaries in Gaia DR3 and DR4: Method

 To simulate Gaia astrometric observations, we use the forward-modelling framework \texttt{gaiamock} \citep{ElBadry24mock}, which generates synthetic Gaia epoch astrometry for Gaia DR3 and future releases by modelling the Gaia scanning law, astrometric uncertainties, and photocentre motion induced by unresolved binaries.
 The simulated epoch astrometry is fitted using the same hierarchy of astrometric models adopted in Gaia DR3 \citep{GaiaDR3binary}, including single-source solutions and non-single-source models of increasing complexity: accelerated (7-parameter), variable-acceleration (9-parameter), and full orbital (12-parameter) solutions.

 For each fit, \texttt{gaiamock} returns best-fit parameters together with the standard Gaia diagnostics, including the goodness-of-fit statistic $F_2$ and the solution significance $s$, as defined in the Gaia DR3 non-single source pipeline \citep{GaiaDR3binary}.
-The module also provides the Unit Weight Error (UWE), defined as the square root of the reduced chi-squared of the astrometric fit, which is directly comparable to the \ruwe reported in the Gaia catalogue.
+The module also provides the Unit Weight Error (UWE), defined as the square root of the reduced chi-squared of the astrometric fit.
+In practice, due to calibration errors, the Gaia UWE for well-behaved sources depends on the colour and magnitude of the source; hence its renormalised version, \ruwe, is often used instead \citep{Lindegren21}.
+Since in \texttt{gaiamock} UWE is not affected by calibration errors (apart from the variability-induced biases introduced in our analysis), it is directly comparable to \ruwe reported in the Gaia catalogue.
 Hereafter, we use \ruwe to refer to both the Gaia-reported value and to the corresponding UWE estimated with \texttt{gaiamock}.
 A system is flagged as detectable if any of the non-single source models is accepted following the Gaia DR3 astrometric cascade.

 The standard implementation of \texttt{gaiamock} does not account for intrinsic stellar variability.
 Since RRLs exhibit large-amplitude photometric and colour variations, we employ a customised version of the code that includes variability-induced astrometric effects, such as heteroskedastic uncertainties, photocentre shifts driven by time-dependent flux ratios, and residual chromatic biases.
 In addition, we also include an update for the \ruwe estimate.